stylemistake/holy-rulebook/README.md

 # Holy Rulebook

-A collection of rules for the Dark Heresy inspired board game.
+A collection of rules for the Dark Heresy inspired board game, with a complete solution for managing character sheets.

 ## Pre-requisites